2018 Community Foundation of Teton Valley Board & Staff

 How can I give to the Community Foundation of Teton Valley ?

 Many donors establish and contribute to personal Donor Advised Funds.
 Donors may then make recommendations for grant distribution to nonprofits over time as they wish.
 Donors can also contribute through giving circles, trusts, endowments and scholarships.
 The Tin Cup Challenge allows donors to support many nonprofits at one time by contributing to the Challenger Fund or designating the specific participating organizations they wish to support.
-To make a direct gift to the Community Foundation and join us in our mission to improve lives through the power of generosity, GIVE NOW!
+To make a direct gift to the Community Foundation and join us in our mission to elevate lives through the power of generosity, GIVE NOW!

 Can I only recommend grants to organizations in the community?

 Fundholders often give outside the Teton Valley community.
 Although the Community Foundation’s expertise is identifying the needs of Teton County, Idaho and Alta, Wyoming, we encourage donors to make grants to the causes that are most important to the donor, no matter where the nonprofits are located.